This course will be updated or discontinued on or before Tuesday, November 21, 2023

 The leap from simian to human, researchers postulate, may have even occurred in less recent times, when the spread of the virus was isolated to single villages rather than the spread via modern vectors of mass transportation which can swiftly whisk an infected individual away from an isolated village and into the global population.

-Politics, economics and propaganda so surround the topic of HIV and its origins that we may never recognize or have the opportunity to seriously discuss the actual roots of the AIDS epidemic, should it ever be fully known.
-Those who believe this, a somewhat cynical view of how scientifically important endeavors can be derailed, need only look to the history of HIV vector studies with careers put in jeopardy and efforts to suppress or spin findings.
+Politics, economics, and propaganda surround the topic of HIV and its origins that we may never recognize or have the opportunity to seriously discuss the actual roots of the AIDS epidemic, should it ever be fully known.
+Those who believe this is a somewhat cynical view of how scientifically important endeavors can be derailed need only look to the history of HIV vector studies with careers put in jeopardy and efforts to suppress or spin findings.

-Haitian HIV studies, for example, faced extreme pressures to suppress serious investigation or findings from the mid-1980’s, until UCLA's Dr. Michel Worobey's meticulous and hard gained data was finally presented to the March 2007, Fourteenth Conference on Retroviruses and Opportunistic Infections (CROI) among his hometown crowd in Los Angeles.
+Haitian HIV studies, for example, faced extreme pressures to suppress serious investigation or findings made in the mid-1980s, until UCLA's Dr. Michel Worobey's meticulous and hard gained data was finally presented to March 2007, Fourteenth Conference on Retroviruses and Opportunistic Infections (CROI) among his hometown crowd in Los Angeles.
 Dr. Worobey's complex genetic analysis of a single HIV subtype demonstrated strong evidence that HIV had been brought to Haiti by a single individual around 1966.
 This Haitian strain of HIV then slowly began to circulate from individual to individual among the closed population of the island before being brought to the United States.
-The research published by Dr. Worobey and colleagues gave a 99.7% certainty of the travels of that one particular subtype and strain and, thus, immediately came under the weight of political, commercial and tourism opposition of the type which had crushed findings of previous researchers examining the Africa - Haiti - United States transmission link.
-(Chong, J., Oct.
-30, 2007).
+The research published by Dr. Worobey and colleagues gave a 99.7% certainty of the travels of that one particular subtype and strain and, thus, immediately came under the weight of political, commercial, and tourism opposition of the type which had crushed findings of previous researchers examining the Africa - Haiti - United States transmission link.

 First report on unusual infection clusters by the CDC.